-Allowing their account to become dormant and failing to remedy the situation in accordance with rules 30 to 34;
+Allowing their account to become dormant and failing to remedy the situation in accordance with rules 29 to 33;

-Using the Credit Union as a vehicle for committing an offence under the Money Laundering Regulations 2007;
+Using the Credit Union as a vehicle for committing an offence under the Money Laundering Regulations 2017 and any subsequent legislation;

 Committing an offence of dishonesty against the Credit Union, wilfully destroying or damaging records or other property of the Credit Union, or knowingly passing forged papers through the Credit Union;

-If, after admission as a Member of the Credit Union, their application form is found to include wilfully false or misleading information or any defect is discovered in their qualification for membership at the time of their admission which in the opinion of the Board of Directors is of such consequence as to justify expulsion;
+If, after admission as a Member, or Juvenile Depositor of the Credit Union, their application form is found to include wilfully false or misleading information or any defect is discovered in their qualification for membership at the time of their admission which in the opinion of the Board of Directors is of such consequence as to justify expulsion;

-Abusive behaviour towards the employees or volunteers of the Credit Union.
+Abusive behaviour towards the Board of Directors, employees or volunteers of the Credit Union.

 Notice of expulsion

-A notice of expulsion of a Member shall be sent by special delivery to the last known Address of the Member, and shall contain a reference to the expulsion appeals procedure.
+A notice of expulsion of a Member shall be sent by special delivery to the last known Address of the Member and shall contain a reference to the expulsion appeals procedure.
 The notice of expulsion of the Member shall not become effective until 30 days after the date of posting the notice of expulsion or until the result of any appeal, if any, whichever is the later.

 Appeal against expulsion